GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_visualisation_wiki.md

 :::{dropdown} Only display the outlines of polygons

-In this example, wewant to change the symbology of a single layer so that __only the outlines of the polygons are visible__.
+In this example, we want to change the symbology of a single layer so that __only the outlines of the polygons are visible__.

 To change the symbology of a single layer:
 1. Open the `Styling panel` and navigate to the symbology tab.
 By default, the symbology will be set to `Single Symbol`.
 This means that the same colours and contours will be applied to all the features in that layer.